About

 • 1/2 cup maple syrup

-• 3/4 cup granulated sugar* (coconut or cane both work)
+• 3/4 cup granulated sugar, coconut or cane sugar both work, see notes

 Chocolate Peanut Butter Frosting